-60th Anniversary - In March 1955, the Cucamonga County Water District held its first board meeting, and began the task of searching for the water that predominantly agricultural driven region thrive.
+60th Anniversary - In March 1955, the Cucamonga County Water District held its first board meeting and began the task of searching for the water that is predominantly agricultural-driven region to thrive.
 Though the Cucamonga region looks very different than it did 60 years ago, the District continues to identify and secure the water necessary to provide for the region.

 |2014||Arthur H. Bridge Upgrade - The Arthur H. Bridge Water Treatment Plant was constructed in 1997 to treat Cucamonga Canyon water.
 In 2010, winter storms caused significant damage to the facilities.
 In 2013, CVWD began to rehabilitate the Cucamonga Canyon intake facilities and replace the treatment technology at the Plant.
 The Bridge Plant reopened in June 2014 and can treat up to three million gallons per day of high-quality canyon water, helping CVWD become less reliant on imported water.

 100th Recycled Water Customers - The District announced that its 100th recycled water customer came online in May 2014, helping the District to further secure a reliable water supply for customers.
-Recycled water is a valuable water resource that can be used on landscaping and in some commercial business processes.
-One of the main benefits of using recycled water is that it enables CVWD to reserve the potable (drinking) water for inside homes and businesses, as well as for other human consumption purposes.
+Recycled water is a valuable resource used in landscaping and in some commercial business processes.
+One of the main benefits of using recycled water is that it enables CVWD to reserve potable (drinking) water for inside homes and businesses, as well as for other human consumption purposes.
 These kinds of changes enable CVWD to preserve more water on a yearly basis, and more importantly during dry seasons.

-$5 million grant received from Prop 50 funding used for UV disinfection facility - The District received $5 million in state funding through a Prop 50 grant for upgrades to the Lloyd W. Michael Water Treatment Plant.
-The Lloyd W. Michael Water Treatment Plant treats imported water that is used by nearly 200,000 people throughout the CVWD community.
+$5 million grant received from Prop 50 funding used for UV disinfection facility- The District received $5 million in state funding through a Prop 50 grant for upgrades to the Lloyd W. Michael Water Treatment Plant.
+The Lloyd W. Michael Water Treatment Plant treats imported water that nearly 200,000 people use throughout the CVWD community.
 The Prop 50 grant will help fund the new UV disinfection facility, a process that uses ultraviolet light to treat the water.